flamego/flamego/docs/content/core-concepts.md

 }
 ```

 The first return handler handles `func() JSON`, while the second one handles `func() (int, JSON)`.
-If no custom return handler matches, Flamego falls back to the built-in return behavior for strings, bytes and errors.
+If no custom return handler matches, Flamego falls back to the built-in return behavior documented above, including strings, bytes, errors and status-code combinations.

 ## Service injection